FoamyGuy/Blinka_Displayio_PyGameDisplay/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

-Use CircuitPython displayio code on PC and Raspberry Pi outputting to a PyGame window instead of a phyisical display.
+Blinka makes her debut on the big screen!
+With this library you can use CircuitPython `displayio` code on PC and Raspberry Pi to output to a PyGame window instead of a hardware display connected to I2C or SPI.
+This makes it easy to to use `displayio` on HDMI and other large format screens.

 Dependencies